 This method of cleansing facial skin has always been quite popular.
 One can use commercial steamers or a mere pot of hot water to open clogged pores, flush out toxins and induce health in the skin that brings out our natural radiance.

-Alleviates allergies: Herbal steams are known to decrease the effect of pollen on the mucous membranes.
-It helps in removing the allergens and heals the nasal tissue.
+Herbal steams are known to decrease the effect of pollen on the mucous membranes.
+It helps in removing allergens and heals the nasal tissue.

-Alleviates nasal congestion: The heat, as well as the therapeutic benefits of herbs used in steams, can aid in better breathing by breaking up nasal congestion and hydrating the mucous membranes.
-It works well to unblock sinuses while reducing the inflammation.
+The heat, as well as the therapeutic benefits of herbs used in steams, can aid in better breathing by breaking up nasal congestion and hydrating the mucous membranes.
+It works well to unblock sinuses while reducing inflammation.
 Herbal steams are best known to help alleviate symptoms of common colds.